LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 ## About This Example

-This is a simple example of a client interacting with a servant through mserve\_np.q, all on one host.
+This is a simple example of a client interacting with a servant through mserve\_np.q loadbalancer, all on one host.

 ## About the Files